mitkox/AzureTerraformWorkshop/challenges/01-connectingtoazure/README.md

 ### Create Infrastructure in the Portal

 First, we need to create some resources outside of Terraform in order to later on import them.
-For that navigate to the Azure Portal and click on the "Resource groups" item on the left side and then click  "+ Add":
+For that navigate to the Azure Portal and click on the `Resource groups` item on the left side and then click  `+ Add`:

 ![](../../img/2018-05-28-13-58-49.png)

-In the Resource Group create blade give the resource group the name "myportal-rg" and click "Create":
+In the Resource Group create blade give the resource group the name `myportal-rg`, keep the location to `Central US` and click `Create`":

 ![](../../img/2018-05-28-14-01-30.png)

 Once the Resource Group is created, navigate to it.

-Find the "+ Add" button and click it:
+Find the `+ Add` button and click it:

 ![](../../img/2018-05-28-14-03-05.png)

-Search for "Storage Account" and click the first item and then click "Create" :
+Search for `Storage Account` and click the first item and then click `Create`:

 ![](../../img/2018-05-28-14-04-39.png)

 In the Storage Account create blad, fill out the following:

-- Name = Must be a unique name, there will be a green checkmark that shows up in the text box if your name is available.
+- **Name:** Must be a unique name, there will be a green checkmark that shows up in the text box if your name is available.
 Example "<YOURUSERNAME>storageaccount"
-- Replication = LRS
+- **Replication:** LRS
+- **Location:** Central US
+- **Account Type:** Storage (general purpose v1)
+- **Performance:** Standard
-- Resource Group = Use Existing and select "myportal-rg"
+- **Resource Group:** Use Existing and select "myportal-rg"
+- **Secure transfer required:** Disabled.
+This parameter can be found on the Advanced->Security tab

 ![](../../img/2018-05-28-14-05-39.png)

-Click "Create"
+Click `Create`

 At this point we have a Resource Group and a Storage Account and are ready to import this into Terraform.